30 September 2016

 Robert “carpaldiem” Harmon Reviews the Pain Teens - Born in Blood

-Born in Blood by the Pain Teens is an album that can get you some strange looks if purchasing it at a used CD store.
+by the Pain Teens is an album that can get you some strange looks if purchasing it at a used CD store.
 Although most musical sites will have it classified as a mix of Goth and Industrial--which is apt-- that knowledge alone may not be enough to help you make an informed choice.

 Even if you like it, and get it, playing it for the wrong person may get you a reaction similar to that gotten by Travis Bickle when he took Cybil Sheperd to the movies in “Taxi Driver.”